jnelsonjava/taskmaster/README.md

     - added permissions and request for location access
     - updated schema/DynamoDB to hold address, latitude, and longitude in Task model
     - added address field to task detail view
+    - included button to view map location in external map app

 ## Main Page